Guides March 7, 2026

 Optimizing WordPress Settings for SEO

-WordPress offers several built-in settings that, when properly configured, can significantly enhance your website’s SEO without the need for plugins.
+WordPress offers several built-in settings.
+Properly configured, these settings can significantly enhance your website’s SEO without plugins.
 These settings impact how search engines crawl, index, and rank your content.
-Let’s explore these crucial configurations.
+Let’s explore these configurations.

 Setting Your Preferred Domain (www vs. Non-www)

-One of the first and most important SEO configurations is choosing your preferred domain, either with “www” (www.yourdomain.com) or without (yourdomain.com).
+One of the first and most important SEO configurations is choosing your preferred domain.
+Choose either with “www” (www.yourdomain.com) or without (yourdomain.com).
 Search engines treat these as two separate websites, so consistency is key.
 Here’s how to set your preferred domain:

-1. Access WordPress Settings: Log in to your WordPress admin dashboard and navigate to “Settings” then “General.”
+1. Access WordPress Settings: Log in to your WordPress admin dashboard.
+Navigate to “Settings” then “General.”

-2. WordPress Address (URL) and Site Address (URL): Ensure both of these fields are identical and reflect your preferred domain version.
-For example, if you prefer the “www” version, both fields should contain https://seos7.com/blog.
-If you prefer the non-www version, they should both contain https://seos7.com/blog.
+2. WordPress Address (URL) and Site Address (URL): Ensure both fields are identical.
+They should reflect your preferred domain version.
+For example, if you prefer the “www” version, both fields should contain https://www.yourdomain.com.
+If you prefer the non-www version, they should both contain https://yourdomain.com.

-3. Implement a 301 Redirect: After setting your preferred domain, implement a 301 redirect in your .htaccess file (located in your website’s root directory) to redirect traffic from the non-preferred version to the preferred version.
+3. Implement a 301 Redirect: After setting your preferred domain, implement a 301 redirect in your .htaccess file.
+This file is located in your website’s root directory.
 This ensures that search engines consolidate ranking signals to a single version of your website.
 You will need to access your server’s files via FTP or a file manager in your hosting control panel.
 The code will vary depending on whether you are redirecting to the www or non-www version.

 Here’s an example of a .htaccess rule to redirect from non-www to www: